cider-ci/cider-ci_documentation-source/source/features/security/accessing-protected-repositories.md

 Cider-CI uses standard `git` system commands to access remote repositories.
 On the server the user `cider-ci_repository` clones and fetches from remote repositories.
+Therefore the `cider-ci_repository` must have read access to the remote repository.

 On the executor the executor service runs under `root`.
 Scripts are executed under the `cider-ci_exec-user`.

-Therefore to clone and fetch repositories in the normal workflow the `root` user must be granted access.
+Therefore to clone and fetch repositories in the normal workflow the `root` user must be granted read access.
 If any git integration is to be performed as part of a `Cider-CI Job` then the `cider-ci_exec-user` has to be granted access.

 ## Protocols